GabServino/GabServino/README.md

 ##  What I Work On

-✔ Clean, standardize, and validate datasets with thousands of records, reducing missing or inconsistent values to ensure analysis-ready data
+✔ Clean, standardize, and validate datasets with thousands of records, reducing missing or inconsistent values to ensure data is ready for analysis

 ✔ Write and optimize SQL queries to explore trends, segment data, and answer business-focused questions